Tree sort

 Bucket Sort

-Bucket Sort – bucket sorting.
-The algorithm is similar to sorting by counting, with the difference that the numbers are collected into “buckets”-ranges, then the buckets are sorted using any other, sufficiently productive, sorting algorithm, and the final chord is the expansion of the “buckets” one by one, resulting in a sorted list.
+Bucket Sort – sorting by buckets.
+The algorithm is similar to counting sort, with the difference that the numbers are collected in “buckets”-ranges, then the buckets are sorted using any other, sufficiently productive, sorting algorithm, and the final chord is the unfolding of the “buckets” one by one, resulting in a sorted list.

-The time complexity of the algorithm is O(nk).
-The algorithm runs in linear time for data that obeys a uniform distribution.
-To put it simply, the elements must be in a certain range, without “splashes”, for example, numbers from 0.0 to 1.0.
-If among such numbers there are 4 or 999, then such a series, according to the laws of the yard, is no longer considered “even”.
+The algorithm’s time complexity is O(nk).
+The algorithm works in linear time for data that obeys a uniform distribution law.
+To put it simply, the elements must be in a certain range, without “spikes”, for example, numbers from 0.0 to 1.0.
+If among such numbers there are 4 or 999, then such a series is no longer considered “even” according to the yard laws.

 buckets = Vector{Vector{Int}}()